 From the savings on navigation, you can also buy a local SIM card or international data plan with your own provider.

-PRO-TIP: Before you leave on your trip, order a phone holder for the car.
-If you don’t have one yet already, they cost less than 10 euro on Amazon.
-And tust me, this will be totally worth the little investment.
+PRO TIP: Before you leave on your trip, order a phone holder for the car.
+If you don’t have one yet already, they cost less than 10 euros on Amazon.
+Totally worth the little investment.

 6 car rental tips most people don’t know